 Set 5 and 6 are prepared to take the Foundation level paper at the end of the 4th Form.
 The aim is to get a level 4 or better at the first attempt and improve at the end of the fifth form.
-Pupils who do not manage the 4 on their first attempt will get two more chances.
+Pupils who do not manage the 4 on their first attempt will get two more chances in the fifth form